CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/07.vcd/50.Performing Migrations/default.md

 6. Once the migration back is successful, the VM will be deleted from the cloud vCenter.
 It will then be moved from the _HDM_MIGRATE_POOL_ to the original resource pool where it resided prior to the migration.
 At this point, the VM will have to be explicitly powered on.

-### Steps to Migrate application dependent VMs
+### Steps to migrate Application dependent VMs

-1. Create a tag for the application dependent VMs under HDM-APPLICATION-DEPENDENCY category as shown below:
+1. Create a tag for the Application dependent VMs under HDM-APPLICATION-DEPENDENCY category as shown below:

 ![alt_text](images/image50.png?classes=content-img "image_tooltip")

-2. Assign this tag to all the VMs which are application dependent:
+2. Assign this tag to all the VMs which are Application dependent:

 ![alt_text](images/image51.png?classes=content-img "image_tooltip")

 ![alt_text](images/image52.png?classes=content-img "image_tooltip")

-3. In the migration wizard, please make sure to select application dependency check as shown in the following screen:
+3. In the migration wizard, please make sure to select Application dependency check as shown in the following screen:

 ![alt_text](images/image53.png?classes=content-img "image_tooltip")

-4. The application dependency VMs with the same tag will get listed in wizard and get differentiated with different color legends as shown in the following screen:
+4. The Application dependency VMs with the same tag will get listed in wizard and get differentiated with different color legends as shown in the following screen:

 ![alt_text](images/image54.png?classes=content-img "image_tooltip")

-5. The application dependent selected VMs can be modified by deselecting application dependency check:
+5. The Application dependent selected VMs can be modified by deselecting Application dependency check:

 ![alt_text](images/image55.png?classes=content-img "image_tooltip")